 “I was in my third year of divinity school and trying to decide what I was going to do next.
 I Googled something like ‘faith,” “justice,” and “community,” and “San Francisco Organizing Project” came up.
 I read the job description and thought, That pretty much sounds like me.”

 He says he believes he has found his vocation.
 At least for now.

 Zach is sweetening our world.
 His own, too.
 Her name is Saskia, and he married her in December.
 She’s originally from Nicaragua, I believe, but named after Rembrandt’s wife (read the magazine to get the story on that one.)
-And Zach is also a cyclist and road race
+And Zach is also a cyclist and road racer in California.

 “Making literature and craft beer back home in Connorsville” is the way one of Kyle’s friends describes the latest chapter of Kyle’s life.
 He seems to be thriving.
 And, if the writing he just sent me for the next issue of WM is any indication, writing better than ever.